 Minnesota Rent Stabilization Law

 Minnesota does not have statewide rent control or rent stabilization.
 However, Minnesota state law (Minn.
 Stat. § 471.9996 sub.
-2) allows cities to establish their own rent stabilization policies.
+2) explicitly authorizes cities to establish their own rent stabilization policies — a relatively rare grant of local authority.

-St. Paul's Rent Stabilization Ordinance limits residential rent increases to 3% per 12-month period, with exceptions available for landlords who can demonstrate a need for a reasonable return on investment.
+St. Paul's ordinance limits residential rent increases to 3% per 12-month period as the standard cap.
+Landlords may apply for exceptions that allow higher increases if they can demonstrate a need for a reasonable return on investment.
+The ordinance is enforced by the Department of Safety and Inspections (DSI).

 Feature Details

-Exceptions Self-Certification (3%-8%), Just Cause Vacancy (CPI + 8%), Staff Determination (no limit with justification)
+Exceptions Self-Certification (3%–8%); Just Cause Vacancy (CPI + 8%); Staff Determination (no limit with written justification)

 Exemptions Properties built after December 31, 2004; government units; hotels/motels; religious facilities; hospitals/nursing homes